A variety of supports to keep our students and staff safe and healthy

 Charlottesville City Schools recognizes the strong link between a child’s social, emotional, and physical health and their ability to learn.
 Schools also play an important role in teaching children about wellness.

 In 2016, our school division won a U.S. Department of Education Green Ribbon Schools District Sustainability Award in recognition of our policies in place to promote healthy choices for our students and staff.
+We have also won national recognition for our attention to mental wellness through social and emotional learning programs and our systems of positive supports.

 Our 2017-23 Strategic Plan places a strong emphasis on “Safe and Supportive Schools,” with specific goals for social, emotional, and physical wellness.